t3docs/docker-render-documentation/Documentation/Solutions/Livereload/Livereload-using-Python.rst

    # SOFTWARE.

    # For example:
-   #  1. Name this script 'my-python-build-and-livereload.py'
+   #  1. Name this script 'my-build-watch-and-livereload.py'
    #  2. Save the script to a location that is in your path like ~/bin
    #  3. Make the script executable:
-   #       chmod +x ~/bin/my-python-build-and-livereload.py
+   #       chmod +x ~/bin/my-build-watch-and-livereload.py
    #  4. In the root folder of a project open a terminal window and run:
-   #        my-python-build-and-livereload.py.
+   #        my-build-watch-and-livereload.py
    #  5. Wait until the script is not building but only watching.
-   #  6. Connect your browsers to your likings
+   #  6. Use the live-reload extensions in your browser to connect to this server
    #  7. Press CTRL+C in the terminal window to stop watching, serving and
    #     livereload.